jonkarrer/hair_2.0/README.md

 ## My process

 1. Design the site.
-2. Go one sectin at a time.
+2. Go one section at a time.
 3. Use Css imports to organize code.
 4. Use media queries to make site responsive.
 5. Use javascript to add small animations.